Operationalising Representation in Natural Language Processing: Operationalising the Three Criteria

+\begin{definition}[Size Constraint]\hypertarget{size-constraint}{} If a probe $g_{Z} \in G_{Z, S_{Dec}}$, then there should be no probe $g'_{Z} \in G_{Z, S_{Dec}}$ such that the following two conditions hold: \begin{itemize} \item $g'_{Z}$ is at least as successful as $g_{Z}$, and \item $g'_{Z}$ is from the same family of models as $g_{Z}$, and is strictly `smaller' than $g_{Z}$. \end{itemize} \end{definition} `Smaller' in this second condition should be understood relative to the model family (i.e. rank of linear transformation for linear probes, hidden layer sizes for multi-layer perceptron probes (\cite{Shalev-Shwartz_Ben-David2014}), and so on).

+The \hyperlink{linearity-constraint}{Linearity Constraint} is clearly motivated when the downstream system is linear, but even for highly non-linear downstream systems there is empirical evidence that decoding might be done linearly (\cite{elhage2021mathematical}; this claim is sometimes called the `Linear Representation Hypothesis').
+The \hyperlink{linearity-constraint}{Size Constraint} is chosen to reflect experimental considerations on probe selection (see \cite{pimentel-etal-2020-pareto} for discussion on probe selection at the `Pareto frontier' of success and complexity).

+The two constraints are not exhaustive,\footnote{Complexity notions from statistical learning theory could also be relevant here (e.g. bounding the Rademacher Complexity (\cite{Shalev-Shwartz_Ben-David2014}) of the class of functions compatible with the probe architecture with that compatible with $S_{Dec}$'s architecture).} and they should be understood as defeasible.
 A full characterisation of membership of $G_{Z, S_{Dec}}$ is beyond the scope of this paper.
 In general, I take it to be an open problem; membership of $G_{Z, S_{Dec}}$ will be refined by both theoretical and empirical, model-specific insights.
 I discuss this in Section \ref{probe selection}, where I highlight the role of probe selection and baselining in informing membership of $G_{Z, S_{Dec}}$.
 I take the identification of a distinctive role for `probes as proxies' (exemplified by $G_{Z, S_{Dec}}$) as contrasted with other roles probes play to be a conceptual contribution to the probing literature; I expand on this in Section \ref{probe selection}.